About the Artist:

 My current series, Beautifully Broken Things, is rooted in the Japanese art of Kintsugi, which treats the breakage and repair of an object as part of its history rather than something to disguise.
 I have extended this to include all of us, beautiful in our fragility, broken physically or emotionally, and more beautiful for having had these experiences.

 Francine J Bauer currently lives and works in Tampa, Florida.

 About the Workshop:

 Encaustic is a fun and versatile medium made from beeswax and damar resin.
-Colour can also be added to your clear medium and is applied while heated to approximately 220 degrees.
-The medium is then applied in layers and fused with a heat gun between each layer.
+Color is added and then the medium is applied to a substrate, in a layering process, while heated to approximately 220 degrees.

 What to Bring:

 Bring your zentangle designs in a square format.

 Something to drink and a bag lunch to eat.

 An estimated $30 (or less) materials fee will be due the day of the workshop.